ArjanL1/Aim-Trainer/README.md

-# Aimtrainer
+# Aim Trainer

-Welcome to **Aimtrainer**, the ultimate tool for enhancing your aiming skills.
+Welcome to **Aim Trainer**, the ultimate tool for enhancing your aiming skills.
 Whether you're a beginner or a seasoned pro, Aimtrainer offers customizable difficulty levels and timer settings to help you improve your accuracy and precision.

 ## Key Features